Finitely presented groups

 free_group(n::Int, s::VarName = :f; eltype::Symbol = :letter) -> FPGroup

-Variables named like the group generators are not created by this function.
+Julia variables named like the group generators are not created by this function.
+However, the macro @free_group does just that.

 Examples